-- A description of how the project supports furthers-the goals of the National Highway Freight Program, the California Freight Mobility Plan, and the guiding principles of the California Sustainable Freight Action Plan. - A description of how the project meets the Freight Investment Themes identified in the California Freight Mobility Plan and in Attachment 3 of these guidelines. - A description of how the project furthers the goals, performance measures, and targets of the region's Regional Transportation Plan, and if applicable, it's associated Sustainable Communities Strategy and freight plan. - A description of how the project furthers the goals, performance measures, and targets of the region's Regional Transportation Plan, and, if applicable, the Sustainable Communities Strategy.
-A link to the approved Regional Transportation Plane Sustainable Communities Strategy must be included. - For project components other than preliminary analysis and environmental documentation, a description of environmental and community impacts as identified in the environmental document (this includes both CEQA and NEPA for federalized projects).
+- A description of how the project supports the goals of the National Highway Freight Program, the California Freight Mobility Plan, and the guiding principles of the California Sustainable Freight Action Plan. - A description of how the project meets the Freight Investment Themes identified in the California Freight Mobility Plan and in Attachment 3 of these guidelines. - A description of how the project furthers the goals, performance measures, and targets of the region's Regional Transportation Plan, and, if applicable, the Sustainable Communities Strategy.
+A link to the approved Regional Transportation Plan / Sustainable Communities Strategy must be included. - For project components other than preliminary analysis and environmental documentation, a description of environmental and community impacts as identified in the environmental document (this includes both CEQA and NEPA for federalized projects).
 This may be demonstrated with the final environmental document or documents.
 A link to the final environmental document/s, or the draft environmental document/s, must be included for all project segments. - If the project nomination is a request for preliminary analysis and environmental documentation funding, provide documentation that describes the feedback received during the stakeholder engagement process and describe how the public participation and planning process improved or informed the preliminary analysis and environmental documentation.
 Describe how stakeholders will continue to be engaged in the implementation of the project.